Azure/bicep-registry-modules/avm/res/sql/server/database/README.md

 - Required: No
 - Type: string
-- Default: `''`

-### Parameter: `sourceDatabaseResourceId`
+### Parameter: `sourceDatabaseId`

-Resource ID of database if createMode set to Copy, Secondary, PointInTimeRestore, Recovery or Restore.
+The resource identifier of the source database associated with create operation of this database.

 - Required: No
 - Type: string

+### Parameter: `sourceResourceId`

+The resource identifier of the source associated with the create operation of this database.

+- Required: No
-- Default: `''`
+- Type: string

 ### Parameter: `tags`